Of Guanxi And Family

 Business and family in Hong Kong almost always comes hand in hand, which means that the concept of Guanxi is also inherently tied to family relations.
 Then again, we’re getting ahead of ourselves, so let’s back up a little.

 For some context, Guanxi means Connections or Networks in English, but the biggest factor in Guanxi is family.
-Basically, if we look at it as if the concept was akin to a corporate ladder, the main family is at the very top – like promo codes.
+Basically, if we look at it as if the concept was akin to a corporate ladder, the main family is at the very top – like promo codes from ctrip chinese new year promotion.
 From there, it’s still possible to form Guanxi, but it become progressively weaker the farther from the main family you go.

 The Different Levels of Guanxi

 Okay, so the corporate ladder analogy works to illustrate how high the main family is in relation to business and Guanxi.
 However, if you really want to understand all the different levels of the concept, it’s helpful to look at it like a series of circles that expand outward.